nre-learning/proposals/antidote-v1.0/MP1-syringe-redesign.md

 the concrete steps and milestones for getting there.

 > **NOTE** - this is NOT intended to describe the final state of Syringe. v1.0 plans are just that - v1.0 plans.
-> The point of this effort, in large part, is to make it easier to make future changes to Syringe.
+> The point of this effort, in large part, is to make it easier to make future changes to Syringe, and not to get
+> all those changes in now.

 ## Existing Architecture and Historical Design Requirements

-A year ago, the most important thing to do was to put **something** out there that showed the promise of curriculum-as-code and full automated on-demand lessons, so that the community could start rallying around (and start contributing to) a reference curriculum (NRE Labs).
+A year ago, the most important thing to do was to put **something** out there that showed the promise of curriculum-as-code and fully automated on-demand lessons, so that the community could start rallying around (and start contributing to) a reference curriculum (NRE Labs).
 Since we knew NRE Labs was never going to be a revenue-generator, it was okay for us to make short-term decisions that would otherwise seem crazy - things like keeping all state in memory in a single binary that would occasionally crash and wipe its own slate.